dprada/Pynoramix/doc/source/tutorial_kinetic_analysis.rst

 1D Trajectories
 ===============

-Given a trajectory 1D trajectory, its kinetic analysis can be done taking advantage of the class *kinetic_1D_analysis*.
+Given a 1D trajectory , its kinetic analysis can be done taking advantage of the class *kinetic_1D_analysis*.
 The following subsections are a description of how to deal with this class and the functions included.

 .. seealso:: The section XXX for the details of this function.